epullenayegum/IrregLong/README.md

 and length are measured at every clinical encounter, which would include birth and 2-month vaccinations.
 However, newborns who are slow to regain their birthweight will be seen more frequently.
-Consequently, observations coresponding to newborns who are growing slowly are over-represented in your data, which will lead to under-estimation of the rate of growth unless you account for the informative nature of the visit process.
+Consequently, observations corresponding to newborns who are growing slowly are over-represented in your data, which will lead to under-estimation of the rate of growth unless you account for the informative nature of the visit process.